petkokp/m1-fpml/README.md

 tentative plan:

 Lecture: overfitting + regularizations
+- note - we did not do any Bayesian calculus.
+We introduced Lasso though.

 Tutorial:
 - Exercices 3.1 to, 3.3, i.e., explicitly: 3.1.a, 3.1.b, 3.2, then 3.3.a, 3.3.b (all this is pen and paper)